 Coming Up Next

 Alarm management dashboards, like all of our dashboards, are created to make life simpler and more manageable for users.
 There are thousands of machines, data points and workers to keep track of in a plant, so we create dashboards to help make sense of it all.

 Keeping the pulse of the automation system’s health is a major role for the alarm dashboard.
 And all the information collected in the dashboard keeps track of the hundreds of alarms users may have in their system.

-If you’d like to discuss further benefits, please subscribe to our monthly newsletter and keep up with our dashboard blogs throughout 2019 here.
+If you’d like to discuss further benefits, please subscribe to our monthly newsletter.